Who We Are

 Connect:

-FinEquity Socials are informal gatherings hosted by members of our community around the globe.
+FinEquity Socials are informal gatherings hosted by our community around the globe.
 Often held on the sidelines of regional events, they are an ideal way to meet local peers and increase awareness of FinEquity issues at a grassroots level.
 For further information about hosting a FinEquity Social contact FinEquity@cgap.org

 FinEquityALC: This Spanish-language discussion forum is intended to broaden engagement and exchange on women’s financial inclusion across the Latin American and Caribbean region.
 The FinEquityALC community has its own Dgroups and FinDev Gateway Web Pages